 Odd Friendship: Much of Castor Troy's dialogue, especially at the hangar standoff, suggests despite everything he puts Archer through, he sees him in his own sick and twisted way as a friend.
 The way he suggests Archer be a terrorist for hire is like the equivalent to a teenager suggesting to his reluctant buddy that they blow up mailboxes for fun.

-Right when Archer, wearing Castor's face, is told he has a visitor at the prison.
+Archer, wearing Castor's face, is told he has a visitor at the prison.
 He is in the visitor's room, the door opens, and he comes face-to-face with....Castor Troy, wearing Archer's old face.
 To drive the point home, we have Archer just staring straight on for about 30 seconds, thinking "What?" as Castor smirks, then cockily strides towards Archer, and breaks into a grin:

 Castor Troy: In a coma?
 Nothing like having your face cut off to disturb your sleep!
 Read the newspaper lately? [flashes a newspaper article in the real Archer's face headlined "Deadly Inferno at Walsh Institute" with Dr. Walsh's picture]